Nassau County Police Department: Personnel issues

 Nassau officers (along with their counterparts in the Suffolk County Police Department), have long been known for having among the highest police pay and benefit packages in the nation, especially when compared with the New York Police Department.
 In December 2022, County officials and the union representing Nassau Police officers agreed on an 8 1/2-year contract, which would run retroactively from Jan.
 1, 2018 until July 1, 2026, and increase the top base pay for officers from $122,000 to $141,000 (excluding overtime, night differential, longevity pay, $3,000 per officer for wearing body cams and other benefits).
 Starting pay for new officers would also be increased from $35,000 to $37,333.

 Many New York City police officers apply for positions in the Nassau force because of this disparity.
 Failure rates of NYPD officers in the Nassau Police Academy are about the same as non-police officer candidates.
 Typically, between one-third and one-half of the recruits in every Nassau police academy class are former city officers.
 A police exam took place in January 2018 and a large class of 185 recruits (including 50 former NYPD officers) entered the police academy in December 2020.

 Police pay has been a contentious issue in the county for many years.
 In 2000, the state formed a financial oversight authority to monitor the county's budget.
 On January 27, 2011, after several public warnings, the authority moved to take control of the county's finances.
-Budgetary issues have curtailed hiring severely.
+In the years following the takeover, budgetary issues curtailed hiring severely.
 On May 17, 2013, a class of only 37 recruits was sworn into the police academy, the first class since 48 entered in 2004 and 50 recruits in 2008.